 I was quite blown back, when in the winter of 1978, smack dab in the middle of some major rock shows, Victoria announced that we would be ‘going disco for awhile’.
-She had procured for us two very official looking fake id’s while in L.A. (though I had to ask if the real motor vehicles department would have allowed us to pose with our lips forming little o’s-as if we had been caught blowing bubbles through plastic wands.
+She had procured for us two very official looking fake id’s while in L.A. using real pictures of us (though I had to ask if the real motor vehicles department would have allowed us to pose with our lips forming little o’s-as if we had been caught blowing bubbles through plastic wands.
 I was pretty sure mine was a Polaroid, as well.
 Victoria shushed me, and insisted they were ‘authentic’) I was also puzzled as to why she even needed one, since she was already of age.
 I didn’t feel like getting the runaround though, so I didn’t ask.
 Instead I examined my new laminated identity.
 My name was Leah Marone,5 Cobblestone Lane, Bethany, Conn. and I was 20.
 “Memorize that birthday!”
 Victoria emphasized.
 She handed me mine.

 I gazed at the hazy glamour shot, wondering if it would pass for real.
 I began trying to memorize the birthdate.

 “So what does this birthday make me, astrology wise? ” I asked.
 I knew that bouncers sometimes threw out tricky questions to trip up under-agers and I wanted to be prepared.
 Victoria loved astrology, tarot cards, and mystical books – we had both read Linda Goodman’s ‘Sun Signs’, often using it to examine, snoop on,or justify different behaviors in people we knew, like ‘psychic’ background checks, if you will.
 Less efficient than Google, but it was something.
 Of coarse, we- Victoria and I, only possessed the good qualities of our signs (and secretly agreed with the bad ones for each other and everyone else, though not ourselves)